 This is a question I get often.
 Why does Facebook block development of tools that would work with Groups?

 This is also why you can't simply "add group support" to Buffer or Hootsuite.
 They're built on API architecture.
 To add groups they'd need to build a whole new system — and it's not profitable for them, because their market is broad-international, not Israeli-realty.
+That's exactly where BuzzPost steps in.

 Additional selection criteria